wada314/protoc-plugin-by-closure/proxy/readme.md

 # protoc-plugin-proxy

-This is a proxy crate that manages the dependency on `protoc-plugin-bin` binary, allowing the main library to compile with both stable and nightly Rust compilers.
+This is a proxy crate that provides access to the `protoc-plugin-bin` binary dependency using the unstable `bindeps` feature.

-## Features

-- **`nightly`**: Enables the `protoc-plugin-bin` binary dependency using the unstable `bindeps` feature (requires nightly compiler)
+**Note**: This crate requires nightly compiler due to the use of unstable `bindeps` feature.

 ## Usage